LXYXN/inkle-ai-intern/README.md

 # Inkle — Multi-Agent Tourism (AI Intern Assignment)

+I developed this system by integrating multiple external APIs within a Node.js micro-agent architecture.
+Although my primary background is in Python and AI, the structure was straightforward, and implementing the backend in Node.js allowed me to focus on the agent logic and data flow.
+I tested each agent individually, implemented error handling for invalid locations, and ensured the response format remained natural/conversational.

 This project implements the Inkle assignment: a small multi-agent tourism system with a Parent Agent (orchestrator) and two Child Agents:
 - **Weather Agent** — uses Open-Meteo to fetch current weather and precipitation probability.
 - **Places Agent** — uses Overpass (OpenStreetMap) to suggest up to 5 nearby tourist attractions.